-- 3.1.2.01 ASA supports achievement of a Level Playing Field trading basis for oilseeds, oilseed products and plant-based oil and products in future negotiations.
-The Level Playing Field approach is a multilateral phase-out of all trade distorting export subsidies, including differential export taxes, and all tariff and non-tariff barriers to oilseeds, oilseeds product and plant-based oil and product imports. - 3.1.2.02 The Blair House Agreement (BHA) sets a WTO-bound limit on subsidized oilseed production in the EU, and ASA insists on strict enforcement of the EU's commitments.
-The U.S. has the reasonable expectation that (a) the subsidized area planted to oilseeds will not exceed the BHA level of about 4.9 million hectares plus the BHA-consistent area of new EU members and (b) oilseed production on set aside for industrial use will not exceed 1 million tons on a soybean meal equivalent basis.
+- C-10.
+ASA supports achievement of a Level Playing Field trading basis for oilseeds, oilseed products and plant-based oil and products in future negotiations.
+The Level Playing Field approach is a multilateral phase-out of all trade distorting export subsidies, including differential export taxes, and all tariff and non-tariff barriers to oilseeds, oilseeds product and plant-based oil and product imports. - The Blair House Agreement (BHA) sets a WTO-bound limit C-11. on subsidized oilseed production in the EU, and ASA insists on strict enforcement of the EU's commitments.
+The U.S. has the reasonable expectation that (a) the subsidized area planted to oilseeds will not exceed the BHA level of about 4.9 million hectares plus the BHAconsistent area of new EU members and (b) oilseed production on set aside for industrial use will not exceed 1 million tons on a soybean meal equivalent basis.
 As the EU implements changes in its agricultural policies and implements new "energy crop" payments to encourage the growing of energy crops, including oilseeds, the U.S. Government must insist that the EU be in compliance with its obligations.
-The U.S. must insist that the EU policies, including single-form payments, energy crop payments, and biodiesel tax incentives, do not nullify or impair the zero-tariff binding for oilseeds the EU granted the U.S. in previous trade negotiations. - 3.1.2.03 ASA supports comprehensive WTO negotiations as the best means to increase worldwide incomes and reduce trade barriers to soy and livestock products.
-ASA believes that bilateral or regional Free Trade Agreement (FTA) negotiations should be focused toward those countries that represent significant commercial markets for U.S. soybeans and products, livestock products, and agricultural exports in general. - 3.1.2.04 ASA recommends that the WTO negotiations encompass all sectors as a comprehensive single undertaking.
-This means that all aspects of the negotiations should be included and implemented simultaneously in order to get the best results for U.S. agriculture, (i.e, No "early harvest" during the negotiations) - 3.1.2.05 ASA supports substantial improvements in market access for soybeans and soybean products, including livestock, poultry and aquaculture products, as the top priority of the DOHA Development Round negotiating under the WTO.
+The U.S. must insist that the EU policies, including single-form payments, energy crop payments, and biodiesel tax incentives, do not nullify or impair the zero-tariff binding for oilseeds the EU granted the U.S. in previous trade negotiations.

-- 3.1.2.06 ASA believes that any new WTO agreement reducing trade-distorting (i.e., "amber box") domestic support must reflect the extent to which market access is increased in developing and developed countries through reductions in tariffs and other measures. - 3.1.2.07 ASA supports maintaining the "de minimus" exemption of product and non-product specific support from reductions required in trade-distorting domestic programs. - 3.1.2.08 ASA opposes any caps on "green box" domestic support policies that do not, or only minimally, distort production or trade. - 3.1.2.09 ASA supports establishing a rules-based system for disciplining the use of export credits and similar government supported export financing programs. - 3.1.2.10 ASA supports defining Differential Export taxes as export subsidies that would be subject to discipline and elimination in a Doha Round agreement. - 3.1.2.11 ASA supports the elimination of differential export taxes for oilseeds, oilseed products, and plant-based oil and products. - 3.1.2.12 ASA opposes including disciplines on food assistance programs in the WTO negotiations. - 3.1.2.13 ASA opposes allowing countries to self-designate as "developing countries" for the purpose of obtaining special and differential treatment under the WTO.
-ASA supports the establishment of objective criteria for determining if a country is eligible to claim special and differential treatment overall or for certain sectors. - 3.1.2.14 ASA opposes exempting government supported domestic transportation and marketing subsidy programs in developing countries from disciplines under the WTO. - 3.1.2.15 ASA opposes including in the WTO agreement the precautionary principle or other food safety concerns that are not science based that could be used as a justification for restricting market access. - 3.1.2.16 ASA supports "WTO-plus" sanitary and phytosanitary provisions that underscore the importance of harmonized, science-based regulations that are trade facilitative and fully enforceable.
+- C-12.
+ASA supports comprehensive WTO negotiations as the best means to increase worldwide incomes and reduce trade barriers to soy and livestock products.
+ASA believes that bilateral or regional Free Trade Agreement (FTA) negotiations should be focused toward those countries that represent significant commercial markets for U.S. soybeans and products, livestock products, and agricultural exports in general. - C-13.
+ASA recommends that the WTO negotiations encompass all sectors as a comprehensive single undertaking.
+This means that all aspects of the negotiations should be included and implemented simultaneously in order to get the best results for U.S. agriculture (i.e., no "early harvest" during the negotiations). - C-14.
+ASA supports substantial improvements in market access for soybeans and soybean products, including livestock, poultry and aquaculture products, as the top priority of the DOHA Development Round negotiating under the WTO. - C-15.
+ASA believes that any new WTO agreement reducing trade-distorting (i.e., "amber box") domestic support must reflect the extent to which market access is increased in developing and developed countries through reductions in tariffs and other measures. - C-16.
+ASA supports maintaining the "de minimus" exemption of product and non-product specific support from reductions required in trade-distorting domestic programs. - C-17.
+ASA opposes any caps on "green box" domestic support policies that do not, or only minimally, distort production or trade. - C-18.
+ASA supports establishing a rules-based system for disciplining the use of export credits and similar government supported export financing programs. - C-19.
+ASA supports defining Differential Export taxes as export subsidies that would be subject to discipline and elimination in a Doha Round agreement. - C-20.
+ASA opposes including disciplines on food assistance programs in the WTO negotiations. - C-21.
+ASA opposes allowing countries to self-designate as "developing countries" for the purpose of obtaining special and differential treatment under the WTO.
+ASA supports the establishment of objective criteria for determining if a country is eligible to claim special and differential treatment overall or for certain sectors.